 Developing diverse public-private partnership models to attract private investment in sustainable agricultural value chains can help drive change.
 Vietnam also stands ready to promote agricultural commodity trade as the foundation for regional and global food security.

-As a second step, to expedite a green and digital agricultural transformation to more diverse, sustainable and climate-resilient food systems, Vietnam is ready to become a food innovation hub in Southeast Asia to drive green agricultural initiatives.
+As a second step, to expedite a green and digital agricultural transformation to more diverse, sustainable, and climate-resilient food systems, Vietnam is ready to become a food innovation hub in Southeast Asia to drive green agricultural initiatives.

 Finally, coordination and information-sharing in sustainable natural resource and water resource management is key.

-Not only will these steps drive momentum towards achievement of the Sustainable Development Goals (SDGs) and the 2030 Agenda, they also speak to this year’s World Food Day theme.
+Not only will these steps drive momentum towards the achievement of the Sustainable Development Goals (SDGs) and the 2030 Agenda, they also speak to this year’s World Food Day theme.

 Realizing the ‘right to foods’ and leaving no one behind also means transforming agrifood systems for better production, better nutrition, a better environment, and a better life for all.
 Only when everyone enjoys the human right to adequate food will we be able to achieve other human rights and the SDGs.

-As we look forward, FAO, as a valued and trusted partner for sustainable development forged across more than 46 years of cooperation with Viet Nam, remains committed to supporting and delivering technical assistance to Viet Nam and other aspiring countries to achieve more inclusive, resilient and sustainable agrifood systems that realize prosperity and food security for all populations.
+As we look forward, FAO, as a valued and trusted partner for sustainable development forged across more than 46 years of cooperation with Viet Nam, remains committed to supporting and delivering technical assistance to Vietnam and other aspiring countries to achieve more inclusive, resilient, and sustainable agrifood systems that realize prosperity and food security for all populations.